ronituohino/swap/docs/architecture.md

 #### IDF

 We use [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) along relevance of words when scoring the search results.
-Term frequency (TF) is calculated by the crawler, but IDF is calculated as separate cron job due to it requiring more computing power.
+Term frequency (TF) is calculated by the crawler, but Inverse document frequency (IDF) is calculated as separate cron job due to it requiring more computing power.
 Prefarrably IDF calculations would run at night.

 The calculations are done in batch sizes of `1 000 000` to reduce the size of one commit.